 Tick Repellents for Cats

-Prevention is the best cure and this works for tick infestation too.
-Using the best tick repellent for cats to keep these nasty pests away from attaching onto cat fur and biting onto the skin.
+Using the best tick repellent for cats to keep these nasty pests away from attaching to cat fur and biting into the skin.
 There are chemical and non-chemical repellents that are suitable for use in cats.
 While natural ways to repel ticks on cats have less unwanted side effects, they are by no means as effective as chemical tick repellents.
 Frontline Plus Flea and Tick Control for Cats is one option for the best tick repellent for cats.

-- Collars – Neck collars containing repellent keep ticks away from favorite hiding places like the nape, back of the ears, and the neck’s underside.
-Collars containing amitraz, permethrin and organophosphates should not be used on cats.
+- Collars – Neck collars containing repellent keep ticks away from favourite hiding places like the nape, back of the ears, and the neck’s underside.

 - Raw apple cider vinegar – In addition to the strong scent of vinegar, the apple cedar gives a shine to the cat’s fur.
 This is safe for cats and children.

 - Beer Yeast – in a pet food supplement.

 - Diatomaceous earth – also know as Diatomite, this is very fine-grained soil or rather rock that consists of fossilized remains of ancient algae.
 Sprinkle on the pet and rub thoroughly into the fur.
 Ticks getting into contact with it will die due to the dehydrating effect diatomite has on insects.